Monthly Archives: July 2016

 Vanishing Point follows Ella as she tries to navigate teenage life plagued by a dangerous mental illness manifesting as the 'Voice'.
 The story intersperses diary entries with a third person narrative, illustrating the warped perspective that eating disorders can create.

 As with all our Teen Reads, Vanishing Point is appropriate for less able teenage readers who are reading at a level of about 8-9 years.
-The spaced-out paragraphs and simple sentence structure help to draw reluctant readers into the story while the inviting and modern covers entice them
+The spaced-out paragraphs and simple sentence structure help to draw reluctant readers into the story while the inviting and modern covers entice them to

 I have been asked to write a little something about our exciting new poster pack.
 Now seems a very good time to climb to the very top of Badger Towers to shout out across this land that now, more than ever, should be a time to embrace and celebrate our differences.
 We have many poster packs that celebrate people that can be seen as role models for our younger generations to admire, and more importantly, to learn from.